Tropical approach to Nagata's conjecture in positive characteristic: Main Theorem and a discussion around Nagata's conjecture

-Using the methods of this article and classification in \cite{markwig2}, we can prove that the volume $V$ of the Newton polytope of a surface in $\CC P^3$ with $n$ $2$-fold points in {\bf general} position satisfies $n\leq 2V$.
-Using the above theorem we can obtain a better estimate.
-Indeed, for the case of hypersurfaces of degree $d$ in $\CC P^3$ the above theorem gives $4n\leq (d+1)(d+2)(d+3)/6$, i.e. $n\sim V/4$.
+Using the classification of tropical singular surfaces in \cite{markwig2}, we give a sketch of a proof that the volume $V$ of the Newton polytope of a surface in $\CC P^3$ with $n$ two-fold points in {\bf general} position satisfies $n\leq 2V$.
+Using the above theorem we can obtain a better estimate, see Remark~\ref{rem_surface} for details.

-Theorem (\cite{alexander2}, Alexander, Hirschowitz). {\it For each field $\FF$, the dimension of degree $d$ hypersurfaces in $\FF P^k$ passing through generic points $p_1,p_2,\dots,p_n$ with multiplicities $m_1,m_2,\dots,m_n$ is the expected one if $d\gg\max m_i$}.
+{\bf Theorem} (\cite{alexander2}, Alexander, Hirschowitz). {\it For each field $\FF$, the dimension of degree $d$ hypersurfaces in $\FF P^k$ passing through generic points $p_1,p_2,\dots,p_n$ with multiplicities $m_1,m_2,\dots,m_n$ is the expected one if $d\gg\max m_i$}.

 We expect that our approach can be extended to the cases $k\geq 3$ and $m_i>2$.
-Such an extension would lead to explicit degree estimates.
+Such an extension will lead to an explicit degree estimate in these cases.

+Research is supported by the grant 168647 (PostDoc.Mobility) of the Swiss National Science Foundation.
+I would like to thank the anonymous reviewers for numerous suggestions which improved this paper a lot.